aditya-saxena-7/my-2-cents-on-using-IPCA-for-momentum-and-reversal/README.md

 **Common Terminologies Used:**

-- **Momentum**: Stocks that performed well in the past tend to keep performing well in the short term.
+- **Momentum** 📈: Stocks that performed well in the past tend to keep performing well in the short term.
-- **Reversal**: Stocks that performed well over a longer period may eventually underperform.
+- **Reversal** 🔄: Stocks that performed well over a longer period may eventually underperform.
-- **Conditional Factor Pricing Model**: A method to predict stock returns by considering how risk changes over time.
+- **Conditional Factor Pricing Model** 📊: A method to predict stock returns by considering how risk changes over time.
-- **IPCA**: A technique to identify underlying factors affecting stock performance based on observable traits of companies.
+- **IPCA** 🧩: A technique to identify underlying factors affecting stock performance based on observable traits of companies.
-- **Findings**: The study found that changes in risk can explain why some stocks continue to perform well or poorly, offering better predictions than older models.
+- **Findings** 📝: The study found that changes in risk can explain why some stocks continue to perform well or poorly, offering better predictions than older models.

 ### Terminologies (Simplified)

-- **Momentum**: Imagine your favorite sports team winning game after game; they have momentum.
+- **Momentum** 📈: Imagine your favorite sports team winning game after game; they have momentum.
 Similarly, in finance, if a stock has been performing well, it tends to keep doing well for a while.
-- **Reversal**: Think of a rubber band stretched too far; eventually, it snaps back.
+- **Reversal** 🔄: Think of a rubber band stretched too far; eventually, it snaps back.
 In finance, if a stock does very well or very poorly for a long time, it might reverse direction.
-- **Factor Model**: It's like using different ingredients (factors) to predict how a recipe (stock return) will turn out.
+- **Factor Model** 🍲: It's like using different ingredients (factors) to predict how a recipe (stock return) will turn out.
 These factors could be anything from company size to recent performance.
-- **Conditional Betas**: This is about understanding how much a stock's performance is linked to the market and how this link changes over time.
+- **Conditional Betas** 🔀: This is about understanding how much a stock's performance is linked to the market and how this link changes over time.
-- **Expected Returns**: The profit you expect to make from an investment.
+- **Expected Returns** 💰: The profit you expect to make from an investment.
-- **IPCA (Instrumented Principal Components Analysis)**: A fancy way to figure out what hidden factors (like secret ingredients) are driving stock performance, using observable characteristics (like company size, profitability).
+- **IPCA (Instrumented Principal Components Analysis)** 🧩: A fancy way to figure out what hidden factors (like secret ingredients) are driving stock performance, using observable characteristics (like company size, profitability).